laurivosandi/sumochip/doc/en/software.md

 ping neti.ee
 ```

-Due do CHIP not having a battery or clock that keeps track of time, then CHIP will try to request the time from the Internet, but sometimes this may fail.
+Due do CHIP not having a real time clock that keeps track of time,
+the CHIP will try to request the time from the Internet, but sometimes this may fail.
 To verify the clock is correct you can use the following command, safe connections to Internet(e.g. GitHub) will fail if the clock is wrong.

 ```bash
 date
 ```

+To change the network name of the robot change the hostname in /etc/hostname and /etc/hosts:

+  echo robot_name > /etc/hostname

 ###Updating the operating system